-But there's a second potential result in this promise...
+On the other hand, there's a second potential result in this promise...

 B. The person who does NOT abide in Christ will NOT produce fruit (6).
 Jesus says in verse 6, "If anyone does not remain in me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned."